Aliya-Tariq/My-Personal-Portfolio/README.md

 # My-personal-porfolio
-This repository is my personal porfolio website. i have been working on this project since long time, in order to make this project a purposeful on This is a project I built for fun over one of my uni brakes, built using custom html, css and JS.
-This project contains a number of nifty features such as:
+This repository is my personal porfolio website.
+This is a project I built for fun over one of my uni brakes, built using custom html, css and JS, containing numerous nifty features.

+I have been working on this project since long time, in order to make it a purposeful one.
+My project inspires the newbie devs and upcoming engineers to craft their unique ideas into something cool they can admire and inspires others too
+---

+I first encountered this idea of building a gamified version portfolio, simply combining pixels and matrices.
+I first thought of simply making it a portfolio to showcase my projects and skills.
+Later on, one day when I was building my portfolio, I was struck by an idea:

+Why not build the portfolio to be something unique and fun to interact with for code lovers?

+While working on this project, I was captivated by how much creativity emerges when you have the freedom to think outside the box.
+Thinking and creating without limitations certainly gives birth to something purely original.
+However, I must caution you that this freedom to do (or in this case, write) whatever you want means you will have no set direction.
+You will need to create your own directions.
+You'll be enticed by how much you will learn and create when working on something solo.
 ---

 ## Features